junxit/us-congress-bills-115/bill.md

     - **(B)** equity;
     - **(C)** any other intangible asset whose value is derived from a contractual claim, including bank deposits, bonds, stocks, a security as defined in section 2(a) of the Securities Act of 1933 (15 U.S.C.
 77b(a)), or a security or an equity security as defined in section 3(a) of the Securities Exchange Act of 1934 (15 U.S.C.
 78c(a)); and
     - **(D)** anything else that the Secretary determines appropriate.

+## § 4.
+Sense of Congress

+It is the sense of Congress that in preparing the reports required under section 3, the Secretary of the Treasury should consider acquiring information from sources that—

+- **(1)** collect and, if necessary, translate high-veracity, official records; or
+- **(2)** provide search and analysis tools that enable law enforcement to have new insights into commercial and financial relationships.